Covert learning and disclosure: Model

 \section{Model}

 There is an unknown binary state of the world $\omega$, taking values in $\{0,1\}$.
 A sender and a receiver initially assign prior probability $\overline{p} \in [0,1]$ to $\omega = 1$.
-The sender can acquire information about the state by choosing a \emph{signal} and observing its realization.
-Information acquisition is \emph{covert} in the sense that the receiver observes neither the sender's chosen signal, nor its realization.
-Formally, a feasible signal is a pair $(\mathcal{S},\pi)$ where $\mathcal{S}$ is a finite set of possible realizations and $\pi \in \Delta (\{0,1\} \times \mathcal{S})$ is a joint distribution such that the marginal distribution of the state coincides with the prior $\overline{p}$. \footnote{We will soon restrict $\mathcal{S}$ to be a subset of $[0,1]$.
-See Remark~\ref{remark:restrict-signals-unbiased}.}
+The sender can acquire information about the state by choosing a signal and observing its realization.
+Information acquisition is covert in the sense that the receiver observes neither the sender's chosen signal, nor its realization.
+Formally, a feasible signal is a pair $(\mathcal{S},\pi)$ where $\mathcal{S}$ is a finite set of possible realizations and $\pi \in \Delta (\{0,1\} \times \mathcal{S})$ is a joint distribution such that the marginal distribution of the state coincides with the prior $\overline{p}$: $\sum_{s \in \mathcal{S}} \pi(1,s) = \overline{p}$. \footnote{We will soon restrict $\mathcal{S}$ to be a subset of $[0,1]$, see \Cref{re:unbias-belief-mes}.}

 After acquiring information, the sender communicates with the receiver.
-Her acquired private information determines what she is able to say; formally, if the sender's chosen signal is $(\mathcal{S},\pi)$ and its realization is $s \in \mathcal{S}$, she must send a message from the finite set $M(\mathcal{S},\pi;s)$ to the receiver.
-I refer to the mapping $M$, assigning sets $\{M(\mathcal{S},\pi;s)\}_{s \in \mathcal{S}}$ to every signal $(\mathcal{S},\pi)$, as the \emph{verifiability structure}, which is common knowledge among the two players. $M$ describes how the sender's acquired private information constrains how she can communicate with the receiver.
-In doing so, it also captures what the sender can \emph{prove} about what she learnt to the receiver. \footnote{As discussed in the introduction, I do not take a stance on \emph{where} a given verifiability structure comes from, but rather characterize outcomes in the large class of structures described in Definition~\ref{def:beliefs-det-messages}.
-The constraints captured by $M$ may arise for several reasons.
-For example, it may be that the receiver (or a third-party) can check the sender's claims, or that the sender has reputational concerns, or that what she can say is dictated by disclosure regulation.}
+Her acquired private information determines what she is able to say: if the sender's chosen signal is $(\mathcal{S},\pi)$ and its realization is $s \in \mathcal{S}$, she must send a message from the non-empty finite set $M(\mathcal{S},\pi;s)$ to the receiver.
+I refer to the mapping $M$, assigning sets $(M(\mathcal{S},\pi;s))_{s \in \mathcal{S}}$ to every signal $(\mathcal{S},\pi)$, as the \emph{verifiability structure}, which is common knowledge among the two players. $M$ describes how the sender's acquired private information constrains how she can communicate with the receiver.
+In doing so, it also captures what the sender can prove about what she learned to the receiver.

 Having observed the sender's message, the receiver updates her belief about the state.
 The sender obtains a payoff $v(p)$ if the receiver holds a posterior belief $p \in [0,1]$.
 The function $v: [0,1] \to \mathbb{R}$ is assumed to be non-decreasing, capturing that the sender prefers inducing higher beliefs in the receiver, and upper semi-continuous.
 The sender maximizes the expected value of $v$.